Authors: Nathan Wang, Benjamin Qi

 - Python code will be provided (at least) for Bronze and some of Silver.

-Example input / output will be provided if not already contained within the statement of the standard problem.
-See Code Conventions for more information regarding what our code will look like.
+Example input / output will be provided if not already contained within the statement of the focus problem.

 After reading the module lesson, you'll be given a lot of problems (from various sources, not just USACO) to practice applying the concept you've learned.